 Goal setting is a powerful process for thinking about an ideal future to achieve success, and for creating the motivation (in ourselves or in others) to turn our vision into reality.

 The good news is that goal setting is equally powerful whether you are doing it for yourself or for other people.
 As an individual, setting goals improves your performance and your well-being.
-As a manager, assigning goals to other people can be just as effective as ones that are self-set (providing you give a rationale).
-And goal setting in the workplace has been shown to increase employee motivation and organisational commitment.
+As a manager, assigning employee goals to team members can be just as effective as ones that are self-set (providing you give a rationale).
+And goal setting in the workplace has been shown to keep employees engaged and increase employee performance, motivation and organisational commitment.

 So why does goal setting have such a powerful effect?
 Firstly, setting a goal creates purpose.2 From original theories of motivation to our own recent research on future-fit leadership, we know that purpose is critical to performance.
 A meaningful mission acts as a kind of fuel or source of energy, providing a sense of fulfilment and underpinning your performance edge.

 Secondly, setting a goal highlights a gap between what we are doing and what we want or expect ourselves to do.
 Being aware of that gap, and potentially being unhappy about it,1 motivates us to address it.

 And lastly, goals also affect our performance by providing us with:

 - Clear direction – we have an idea about what we have to do.